rachelslaybaugh/MeetingNotes/2015-mc-gpu.md

 #### <a name="ecole-poly">G. Grasseau (Ecole Polytechnique): The Matrix Element Method (MEM) for the Higgs boson data analysis on GPUs
+- Some physics stuff that I do not know anything about...
+- pdfs built from differential x-secs
+- CMS detector measures outgoing particles: jets from out-going quarks, leptons, possible hadronic systems
+- This gives quantities over which to integrate: continua of possibilities
+- (note: I did not get a good handle on the algorithms, so I have no idea how this correlates to anything in MC for n xport).
+- Code that models this was first parallelized using MPI
+  - They used VEGAS, MadGraph, and LHAPDF
+  - good scaling (scaled to 4 x 16 processes); production code on 200-400 cores
+- Currently working on MPI/OpenCL implementation
+  - OpenCL only knows C99; had to translate C++ and Fortran to C99
+  - have to deal with this for all of their libraries
+- 25,000 likes of kernel code compiled for K20 GPU and/or Xeon Phi.
+- Found better speedups with K20 than Phi.
+- There are high-dimensional integrals, but I am not sure how exactly this maps to our work.

 [Speaker List](#top)

 #### <a name="cea3">Pierre Kestener (CEA Saclay): High-resolution simulation of magneto-hydrodymanics (MHD) flows for astrophysics applications
+- Porting finite vol / finite diff schemes (for regular grids) are said to be easy to do for GPUs
+- However, there can be performance impacts:
+  - complex numerical schemes (large # flops / cell)
+  - data precision
+  - intrinsic instructions
+  - algorithm: split / unsplit schemes
+  - physics: hydro / MHD / Riemann solver
+- Ramses-GPU is developed in cuda/c for astrophysics MHD apps on regular grids
+- 53k loc, 10k loc in cuda
+- Really big computational scope; really hard boundary conditions
+- Started development on GPU 5 years ago
+- Pseudoalgorithm on slide 14;
+  - huge # of flops;
+  - cuda/c parallelization strategy:
+    - loops over i and j are unfolded;
+    - each thread receives a z-column to deal with
+    - allows some refactoring (missed details)
+- Have directional splitting in 3D version
+- Need to ensure subdomain sizes are large enough to provide enough work for GPU
+- Single precision is much faster than double precision
+- Tuned max register count for Kepler, worrying about read-only data cache; no more register spilling so DP performance was better
+- MHD part uses much more memory than pure hydrodynamics; they did a z-blocking technique to optimize memory footprint.
+That was a big win (5.8 GB/GPU to 1.9)
+- IO is a major concern.
+Lustre stripe count was the highest-impact parameter.
+  Used PNetCDF for IO.
+- Ongoing / future work: coupling to paraview/catalyst for in-situ visualization; CLAMR for AMR; more limitations on file writing; ...

 [Speaker List](#top)